assamite/sdrs_cimg/Readme.md

 Salient Region Detection and Segmentation for Python Using CImg
 ======================================================

-This is a platform independent (not tested in Windows) version of Salient Region Detection and Segmentation technique represented in:
+This is an UNIX platform oriented version of Salient Region Detection and Segmentation technique represented in:

 [R. Achanta, S. Hemami, F. Estrada and S. Süsstrunk, Frequency-tuned Salient Region Detection, IEEE International Conference on Computer Vision and Pattern Recognition (CVPR 2009), pp. 1597 - 1604, 2009.](http://infoscience.epfl.ch/record/135217/files/1708.pdf)